Get weather data using the Weather API

 3. Define HTTP request and response parameters

-In this example, create WeatherApi.cs.
+In this case, we'll create it as WeatherApi.cs.

 [Serializable] public struct Request { public string q; }